 We are a people first company; we understand the impact our products and services can make in increasingly energy-centric world.
 Our dedicated team of innovators is committed to designing, improving and implementing reliable solutions that continue to perform when needed most.

-As Chief Commercial and Customer Solutions Officer, Cummiskey is responsible for delivering growth and customer solutions across Southern Company’s subsidiaries.
+As chief executive officer, Cummiskey is responsible for delivering growth and customer solutions across Southern Company’s subsidiaries.
 This role is customer focused, driving efficiencies and collaboration of Southern Company’s customer, marketing and branding strategies across the companies.

 Cummiskey also leads Southern Company’s unregulated competitive businesses as he serves as Chairman and CEO of Southern Power, PowerSecure and Southern Holdings.
 In addition to these responsibilities, Cummiskey oversees the innovation functions for Southern Company, including Research and Development and New Ventures organization.
 Before becoming Group CEO for Southern Energy Resources earlier this year, Cummiskey served as executive vice president of external affairs and nuclear development for Georgia Power.
 Previously in his career, Cummiskey served as chief commercial officer of Southern Power and as commissioner of the Georgia Department of Economic Development.